Cover of Complete Works (First Folio)

 GBM Assessment (Score: 10/10)

 William Shakespeare's Complete Works represent the supreme achievement of English literature and arguably of Western drama as a whole.
-Across thirty-seven or more plays and 154 sonnets, Shakespeare coined over 1,700 words and phrases that have entered the English language, and his tragedies—Hamlet, King Lear, Macbeth, and Othello—stand as the highest peaks of Western dramatic art.
+Across thirty-seven or more plays and 154 sonnets, Shakespeare coined over 1,700 words and phrases that have entered the English language.
+His tragedies (Hamlet, King Lear, Macbeth, Othello), comedies (A Midsummer Night's Dream, The Tempest, Twelfth Night), and histories (Henry V, Richard III) stand as the highest peaks of Western dramatic art.

 Shakespeare & Cervantes, c.
 1605-1623